Confined Space Safety | TECH EHS

 Barriers

-Barriers are preferred wherever possible.
+Barriers prevent falls into a confined space.
 They prevent workers at ground level from falling.
 Additionally, some of them contain a gate so that workers can enter through the gate after attaching to a tripod-mounted fall arrest device while outside the barrier.
 Collective protection, such as barriers, is preferred when comparing fall protection strategies since they protect everyone beyond the confined zone.

 Additionally, little training is needed for barriers to work.
 Barriers have the drawback of potentially obstructing rescue operations.
 Some metal barrier systems have been attached to tripods or davit arms, resulting in a durable and portable integrated access solution.